 10 hikes through the cleanest air in the world

-from Canada's wild hinterland to the jungles of Brunei we share some fantastic hikes through the cleanest air in the world
+From Canada's wild hinterland to the jungles of Brunei, we share some amazing hikes through the cleanest air in the world

 A few months after we moved to the country, some friends from London came to visit.
-"It feels like mountain air here," commented one when he got out of the car.
+“It feels like mountain air up here,” one commented as he got out of the car.
 I laughed and said, 'It's not that cold.'
-He shook his head and said: "I don't mean the temperature.
-I mean quality."
+He shook his head and said, "I don't mean the temperature.
+I mean the quality."

-I didn't think much about the next time I visited London and found how greasy and dirty it left my skin.
-My pores seemed to be darkening in the city after a week.
-My shirt collar became visibly dirty and the dust and the pollution felt oppressive.
+I didn't think much of it until the next time I visited London and realized how greasy and dirty it left my skin.
+My pores seemed to darken after a week in the city.
+My shirt collars became visibly dirty and the dust and dirt felt oppressive.

 10 hikes through the cleanest air in the world

-When I returned to Richmond, I realized how happy we were to have such easy access to the Yorkshire Dales, some of which were branded due to the air quality as one of the "breathing breaks in Great Britain".
+Returning to Richmond, I realized how lucky we were to have such easy access to the Yorkshire Dales, branded as one of Britain's 'breathing respites' partly due to the air quality.

-That let us ask where we could find some hikes through the cleanest air in the world.
+This made us wonder where we could find some hikes through the cleanest air in the world.

 1. Laugavegurinn, Iceland